maybebyte/anthesis/nixos.md

 - Less potential for bugs and vulnerabilities because there's less code for them to exist in.
-- Portable (an example: think of how many systems run OpenSSH, an OpenBSD project).
+- Portable (an example: many systems run OpenSSH, an OpenBSD project).
 - Well-designed minimal programs are comprehensible, and thus easier to contribute to and maintain.